rdpatil4/ESClient/README.md

 ###Known Limitation:

-The tool does not use routing and if you are using routing keys, you cannot use editing features of this tool.
+The tool does not support use of routing keys.

 Author
 ----